Beilong-Tang/Beilong-Tang.github.io/_posts/2024-09-30-first-post.md

 I will try to post something fun here.

-I do have a post about techniqual details like pytorch, linux etc. at [here](https://beilong-tang.github.io/technical_blog/) if you are interested in.
+I do have a post about technical details like pytorch, linux etc. at [here](https://beilong-tang.github.io/technical_blog/) if you are interested in.